Healthdirect Free Australian health advice you can count on.

 After each blow, check if the blockage has been cleared.

-4. If the blockage still hasn’t cleared after 5 blows, place one hand in the middle of the person’s back for support.
-Place the heel of the other hand on the lower half of the breastbone (in the central part of the chest).
-Press hard into the chest with a quick upward thrust, as if you’re trying to lift the person up.
+4. If the blockage still hasn't cleared after 5 blows, give up to 5 chest thrusts.
+Place one hand in the middle of the person's back for support.
+Place the heel of the other hand on the lower half of the person's breastbone.
+Press hard into the chest with a quick thrust.

 After each thrust, check if the blockage has been cleared.

-6. If the patient becomes blue, limp or unconscious, start CPR immediately.
+6. If the person becomes blue, limp or unconscious, start CPR immediately.
+Start with compressions, not breaths.

 If a baby is choking, call triple zero (000) immediately and ask for an ambulance.
-Stay on the phone.
+Stay on the phone and follow instructions.

 1. Lay the baby face down on your forearm with their head lower than their body, supporting their head and shoulders on your hand.